Posted - Feb 08 2019 : 1:23:45 PM

 I have an upside down galvanized tank for a table.

 It holds my grooming supplies, my Weaver antiseptic soap, clean towels, and my CMT kit (more about that later).
-I have an empty bucket ready to receive soiled towels (bleached and washed every day).
+I have an empty bucket ready to receive soiled towels (washed and sanitized every day).

 Now, I'm ready to clean Maggie.

 I clean her teats and udder using Weaver.
-I keep the area just above my cows' teats shaved using a Wahl electric trimmer.
+I keep the area just above my cows' teats shaved using an Oster "Golden A5" electric trimmer (details in my book, page 211).
 I have a little portable, battery-powered Wahl trimmer that I keep handy for touch-ups in the parlor.
 If you've ever been prepped for surgery, you know that the area that needed to be sterile was shaved first, for good reason.
 It's very difficult to keep hair from harboring germs no matter how much iodine you put on it.

-Now, I strip her teats (about 10 squirts/teat to get rid of milk that might not be sterile by bringing new milk into her teat orifices) as well as checking the milk for signs of mastitis using a California Mastitis Test.
+Now, I strip her teats (8 to 10 squirts/teat to get rid of milk that might not be sterile by bringing new milk into her teat orifices) as well as checking the milk for signs of mastitis using a California Mastitis Test.

 I bring the milk I've taken into my sink, add the gelling agent to each cup and check for any gelling (an indication that she's producing white blood cells because she's starting to battle an infection).
 All clear and good to go!